 4. Demographic data, such as gender, age, marital status are difficult to obtain but could be nicely used for further segmentation

 Now that you are ready and well prepared to run your first campaigns, have in mind the conclusions of a short research we run upon our customers in this industry: WhileDecember appears to be the best month for your email to be opened, March and April are the mobile friendlier, with a percentage of 39%-40% of emails to have been opened by mobile devices.

-Friday, is expectedly the best day to email as it’s close to weekend and finally, prefer the time period between 1.00pm – 5.00pm, as these are the times most people get hungry and start searching for brochures and telephones!
+Friday is expectedly the best day to email as it’s close to the weekend and finally, prefer the time period between 1.00pm – 5.00pm, as these are the times most people get hungry and start searching for brochures and telephones!